Rugby league gameplay: 40–20 kick

 The team that kicked is awarded a tap-kick restart from the point that the ball left the field.
 Before the 40–20 rule, the non-kicking team would have otherwise been awarded the scrum feed.
 Until recent years, a successful 40-20 kick resulted in a scrum for the kicking team.
 This was changed and now the attacking team is awarded a tap restart in line from where the ball went out of bounds.

+The NRL Women's Premiership has a similar 40–30 rule, where the ball must go into touch past the 30-metre line instead of the 20, in addition to a 20–50 rule which is equivalent to the 20–40 used in men's competition.

 20–40 kick

 The 20–40 rule was introduced by the NRL in Australia in 2020 and the Super League in 2021 to further reward accurate kicking in general play.
 A 20–40 kick must be both accurate and long.
 For a successful 20–40: